turingschool/backend-curriculum-site/module4/projects/the-plan/template.markdown

 title: The Plan Template
 ---

-Copy this into a gist that you will link in your portfolio
+Copy this into a gist, fill it out with your work, and link to it from your portfolio

 ```markdown
 # Name: